Wall Street heads back toward highs despite dour jobs report

 The much weaker-than-expected jobs report may perversely have been bad enough to help kick Congress out of its paralysis and deliver more support for the economy.
 Hopes also remain deeply rooted on Wall Street that one or more coronavirus vaccines are coming to rescue the global economy next year.

-The S&P 500 was 0.6% higher in morning trading, putting it on pace to erase its slight loss from the day before and return to a record.
-The Dow Jones Industrial Average was up 148 points, or 0.5%, at 30,117, as of 10:39 a.m.
-Eastern time, and the Nasdaq composite was 0.4% higher.
+The S&P 500 was 0.7% higher in late morning trading, putting it on pace to erase its slight loss from the day before and return to a record.
+The Dow Jones Industrial Average was up 160 points, or 0.5%, at 30,130, as of 11:29 a.m.
+Eastern time, and the Nasdaq composite was 0.5% higher.

 The initial reaction in financial markets to November’s disappointing jobs report was to fall.
 Treasury yields sank, and U.S. stock futures wobbled after the data showed employers added just 245,000 jobs last month, half of what economists were expecting.
 It marked a sharp step down from October’s gain of 610,000 and was the fifth straight month of slowing growth.